objarni/remind/README.md

 Folder structure
 ----------------

 	doc/ 		documentation, including choice of tech and architecture overview.
 	     		This is in Swedish for now.

-	src/ all things implementational
+	src/		all things implementational.

-	src/frontend mobile and desktop HTML pages.
+	src/frontend/ 	mobile and desktop HTML pages.

-	src/backend WebAPI providing storage for collected thoughts
+	src/backend/	WebAPI providing storage for collected thoughts.